surajsinghgahlot/projects/Readme.md

 1. Client had a well establised product running on Azure apps service as backend and VM as frontend. <br/>
 2. The frontend was created in ReactJS and Backend was created DotNet. <br/>
 3. They want to have a solution which can run both AWS and Azure with Multi-tenant architecture. <br/>
+4. Deploying a whole achitecture was time taking, that's why they want us to find a solution where they can deply everthing within mins. <br/>

 ## Website:
      https://m9999.dev.mandatlyonline.net